 I’m a Creative Technologist with a background in computer science, design and user experience.
 For five years I crafted and carried out the vision of Night Zookeeper as its Technical Director, aiming to make children more creative through reading and writing.
 I went on to work on award-winning interactive campaigns at Penguin Books before joining BBC Research & Development, where I now explore the future of online news.

-Our goal as a team was to create interactive spaces which will help reach new audiences.
+Our goal as a team was to create interactive spaces which would help reach new audiences.
 Half of it was finding an appealing concept, and the other was helping readers see the books in a different light.
 Oftentimes a book, particularly non fiction, can seem a little out of reach when in reality these books are made to be accessible.
 It’s easy to imagine someone dismissing a book because they think “it’s not for me” even before they’ve opened it.
 All they need is someone to shine a light in order for them to see the book for what it really is.

 30 years ago, Richard Dawkins wrote a suite of computer programmes to demonstrate evolution in action.
-We brought Dawkins’ code back to life, making them available in the browser for the first time.
-We then used the code to generate unique covers for each of the three books Penguin re-issued, each copy featuring a unique biomorph, shell or wave pattern.
+We brought Dawkins’ code back to life, making it available in the browser for the first time.
+We also used the code to generate unique covers for each of the three books Penguin re-issued, each copy featuring a unique biomorph, shell or wave pattern.

 Play with evolution at mountimprobable.com